 On 27 July 2021, Crown announced that it resolved to make a payment to the VCGLR, representing an underpayment of casino tax by Crown Melbourne of \$37.4 million over the period commencing in the 2012 financial year to date relating to the incorrect deduction of certain bonus rewards provided to patrons in connection with play on Crown Melbourne's electronic gaming machines.
 Under the terms of Crown's regulatory agreements with the State of Victoria, Crown is required to pay interest on any underpayment of casino tax.
 The interest component of an additional \$23.8 million was also paid.
-Both the underpayment of casino tax and interest on the underpayment of casino tax were fully provided at 30 June 2021.
+Both the underpayment of casino tax were fully provided at 30 June 2021.